 ? `${user.name}'s Dashboard | Acme`

-: `Sign In to Acme`;
+: "Sign In to Acme";

 Step 7: Request reindexing on fixed URLs

-- A
+<title>. - A

-site:yourdomain.comsearch shows distinct, route-specific titles for each result. - Click-through rate recovers as relevant titles appear in SERP.
+site:yourdomain.comsearch shows distinct, route-specific titles for each result. - Click-through rate recovers as relevant titles appear in the SERP.

 Long-term prevention